 The results will show you where their strengths and weaknesses are, as well as showing employees how they can better perform in their role.

-Using the natural desire to compete, organizations can turn product knowledge into a game, using quizzes, points and a leaderboard system to inspire employees to master new product knowledge.
+Using the natural desire to compete, organizations can turn process of acquiring new knowledge into a game, using quizzes, points and a leaderboard system to inspire employees to master new knowledge.

 When bringing in new technology, product or software, it can be a challenge to make sure that employees are engaging with it fully.